Semiparametric fiducial inference for Cox models: Introduction

 \yifan{Fiducial inference was introduced by R. A. Fisher \citep{Fisher1930,Fisher1933} as a novel mode of statistical reasoning, distinct from both Bayesian and frequentist frameworks.} The fiducial distribution can be viewed as a potential replacement for the Bayesian posterior distribution in a data-driven sense which does not rely on a subjective prior selection.

-In the past two decades, there has been a fast-growing literature on fiducial methods and related approaches.
+\yf{While in the second half of the 20th century fiducial distribution has been studied only sparingly, e.g., \cite{Wilkinson1977, dawid1982functional, Zabell1992, Barnard1993},} there has been a fast-growing literature on fiducial methods and related approaches in the past two decades.
 For example, \cite{WangYH2000, TaraldsenLindquist2013} showed how fiducial distributions naturally arise within a decision theory framework; \cite{HannigLee2009} proposed fiducial solutions to wavelet regression and \cite{WandlerHannig2012b} addressed extreme value estimation from a fiducial perspective; \cite{hannig2009,hannig2016generalized} formalized the mathematical definition of generalized fiducial distribution.
 Their argument is based on inverting a data generating algorithm (DGA) that associates data to the parameters and a random component with a known distribution.
 The generalized fiducial distribution is then obtained by inverting the DGA for the parameter.
-A formal definition expedited the application of fiducial inference to a variety of important statistical problems such as linear mixed model \citep{CisewskiHannig2012}, ultrahigh-dimensional regression \citep{lai2015}, censored data and survival analysis \citep{chen2016generalized,cuihannig2019,cui2021unified}, model selection \citep{williams2019}, empirical Bayes estimation and $g$-modeling \citep{cui2020fiducial}, vector autoregressive graph selection \citep{williams2023eas}, etc. as well as to other fields including psychology \citep{liu2016generalized,liu2017generalized,Liu2019,Neupert2019} and forensic science \citep{HANNIG2019572}.
-We refer to \cite{murph2023introduction} for a recent review of generalized fiducial inference.
+This formal definition facilitated the application of fiducial inference to a variety of important statistical problems such as linear mixed model \citep{CisewskiHannig2012}, ultrahigh-dimensional regression \citep{lai2015}, censored data and survival analysis \citep{chen2016generalized,cuihannig2019,cui2024unified}, model selection \citep{williams2019}, empirical Bayes estimation and $g$-modeling \citep{cui2024fiducial}, vector autoregressive graph selection \citep{williams2023eas}, etc. as well as to other fields including psychology \citep{liu2016generalized,liu2017generalized,Liu2019,Neupert2019} and forensic science \citep{HANNIG2019572}.
+We refer to \cite{murph2023introduction,dawid2024fiducial} for recent reviews of fiducial inference.